rcjcooke/weltec-snake/README.md

 ## Requirements
 Develop an embedded system based game of your choice, including the following components and design paradigms:

-* Application logic is based on a Finite State Machine (enum + switch... case...)
+1. Application logic is based on a Finite State Machine (enum + switch... case...)
-* All components listed below are an integral part of your system (you can use more):
+2. All components listed below are an integral part of your system (you can use more):
     * Buttons as needed
     * Teensy 3.2
     * Resistors as needed
     * Breadboard + Jumper Wires
-  * 128x64 OLED Display SSD1306 - I<sup>2</sup>C-Version
+    * 128x64 OLED Display SSD1306: I<sup>2</sup>C-Version
-  * 10k Potentiometer

 Additional more detailed requirements:

-* Implement a start-, pause-, end-screen and the actual game
+3. Implement a start-, pause-, end-screen and the actual game
-* Display a player score (game-screen and end-screen)
+4. Display a player score (game-screen and end-screen)
-* Implement debouncing of your button(s)
+5. Implement debouncing of your button(s)
-* Design and Implementation as a state-machine
+6. Design and Implementation as a state-machine
-* Feel free to use the Adafruit libraries: Adafruit_SSD1306 and Adafruit_GFX
+7. Feel free to use the Adafruit libraries: Adafruit_SSD1306 and Adafruit_GFX
-* Follow a systematic design process
+8. Follow a systematic design process

 ## Design / Architecture